Joelx/rasax-deployment-guide/README.md

 3. Head over to the `k8s-configs/rasax-ingress-tls-controller.yaml` and, again, edit it to reflect your actual domain name.<br>
    <br>

-4. Apply the new ingress rule
+4. Apply the new ingress rule:
 ```sh
 kubectl apply -f k8s-configs/rasax-ingress-tls-controller.yaml
 ```

 Now we have configured TLS for the ingresses of our webservice and of Rasa (X).
 We now need to rebuild our Website to reflect the new API.

-5. Go to your `website/index.html` and edit the JavaScript to look like this.
+5. Go to your `website/index.html` and edit the JavaScript to look like this:
 ```js
         !(function () {
          let e = document.createElement("script"),